Thanks to Facebook, Twitter, Instagram etc, and the movie “The Social Network,” Startups have started to become cool.

 HBO”s new TV Series Silicon Valley

-Silicon Valley is a sitcom that portrays some of online casino the experiences and situations that startup founders have in their careers.
+Silicon Valley is a sitcom that portrays some of the experiences and situations that startup founders have in their careers.
 The entrepreneur, Richard, had developed an amazing technology that no one is using.
 To express how unpredictable that the Valley can seem from the outside.
 Richard goes from nearly being kicked out of the house and incubator to having multiple offers for his company.
-The unpredictability is something that every entrepreneur faces, but loves it because it keeps life exciting.
+The unpredictability is something that every entrepreneur faces but loves it because it keeps life exciting.
 Unfortunately, a lot of the show was exaggerated from the truth.
 For example, it shows that everyone in the Valley is launching a startup, including a family doctor that will ask for a patient’s investment.

 I have enjoyed shows, like Suits, which features the day-to-day lives of lawyers.
 Now, it is finally possible to watch a comedic sitcom that covers the scenarios that I may face as an entrepreneur.
 This show is like a startup and the story will take some time to build, but it is off to the good start.
 Although the show was not fully realistic, it was still humorous and I will definitely continue to watch!